 DIGITAL ANALYTICS & HOW TO ENGAGE WITH US ON SOCIAL MEDIA

-In 2024, we made a strategic decision to reduce our investment in social media.
-This included scaling back our use of user-generated content (UGC) and shifting focus toward curated posts that highlight the Similkameen Valley’s core attributes.
-We have seen increases in followers while reallocating funds to other initiatives.
+In 2024, we made a strategic decision to reduce our investment in social media, which included scaling back our dependency on user-generated content (UGC) and shifting focus toward curated posts that highlight the Similkameen Valley’s core attributes.
+We have seen continuous increases in followers while reallocating funds to other initiatives.

-For 2025, our social media strategy continues to evolve.
-The launch of our new seasonal blog series—starting with Summer and Fall has become a central call to action across our Meta campaigns and select social posts.
+For 2025, we introduced our four seasonal blogs as the main call-to-action for digital ads and select social posts.
 Rather than prioritizing volume or follower growth, our goal is to drive qualified traffic to our website through engaging, original content that links back to specific landing pages.
 These blogs are designed to interlink with internal pages, helping improve SEO and user experience.

-Our social media content is less focused on UGC and more on storytelling, strategic community tagging, and featuring local businesses and experiences.
-We have not observed a decline in overall metrics as a result of this shift; in fact, initial indicators suggest strong performance aligned with our traffic and conversion goals.
+For 2026, our social media content continues to be less focused on UGC and more on storytelling, strategic community tagging, and featuring local businesses and experiences.
+We have not observed a decline in overall metrics as a result of this shift; in fact, this past year’s indicators suggest strong performance aligned with our traffic and conversion goals.

 We continue to use the #ExploreBC hashtag to align with Destination BC’s amplification efforts and ensure our content is searchable through their networks.
 However, due to recent changes in how Meta platforms handle hashtags, we have reduced our use of them overall.
 Instead, we optimize captions using relevant search terms and enhance accessibility and discoverability through descriptive alt text.